-The proponent must publish the Notice twice in the newspaper(s) with circulation in the vicinity of the project.
+The proponent must publish the Notice in a manner that, in the opinion of the proponent, will promptly bring the Notice to the attention of interested persons in the area of a project, including local newspapers.
+If publishing in newspapers, the Notice must be published twice in the newspaper(s) with circulation in the vicinity of the project.
 This can be done through issuance in the newspaper on two separate days (i.e., Wednesday and Sunday).
 If there is more than one newspaper in the study area, proponents must issue the notice in each newspaper to ensure coverage in the study area.
-Where no such newspaper exists, the proponent determines and provides notice via equivalent local means, which still achieves the objective of broad notice.